Around the NBA

 NEW JERSEY: It didn't take long for point guard Devin Harris to supplant Marcus Williams as the starter.
 Even Williams expected it.

 "Devin has been doing great for us," Williams told the Bergen County (N.J.)
 Record.
-"I don't see why he wouldn't be
+"I don't see why he wouldn't be starting.
+It's fine.
+I'm not worried about that."

 Way to fight for it.